ignacio-chiazzo/Algorithms-Leetcode-Javascript/README.md

 ### Contributions

-If you want to contribute to this repo by adding a problem you should:
+I'd be pleased to accept contributions.
+I'd be happy to discuss problems and solutions over a Pull Request or an Issue.

+Each problem should have:

-1) Add the description of the problem at the top of the file.
+1) A description of the problem at the top of the file.
-2) Add a test file with some test cases.
+2) A test file with some test cases.
 The test file must export a `test()` function which should run all the tests of the file.
-3) Add your problem to the Readme so that your problem shows up in the list of solutions.
+3) An entry of the problem in the list of solutions within the README file.

 PR Example: https://github.com/ignacio-chiazzo/Algorithms-Leetcode-Javascript/pull/39